Home >> Spine Problems >> Scoliosis Overview >> Flatback Syndrome

 Flatback syndrome was originally used to describe Harrington rods recipients (1960s- early 1990s) due to the fact the rods sometimes flattened the normal sway of the spine.
 This was due to the rods extending down into the lower part of the spine.
 The rods were unable to follow the natural curve of the lower back, which caused the spine to unnaturally straighten out.
 This unnatural movement helped advance the degeneration of discs in the spine.
 New advancements in modern scoliosis technology have been credited it making flatback syndrome a much less common problem.

 Degenerative Disc Disease can contribute to the person having trouble maintaining upright posture.
 This disease is from normal wear on the intervertebral discs.

 Other conditions that may cause flatback syndrome include having collapsed vertebrae.
 Arthritis can also contribute to flatback syndrome and cause inflammations in the spine, which may cause pain and stiffness.

 Most patients with flatback syndrome will complain of having trouble maintaining a standing upright posture.
 If the doctor determines you might have flatback syndrome, he or she will order a full-length X-ray of the spine.
 An MRI or CT scan might also be taken to help the doctor better understand the health of the spine and discs.

-Patients diagnosed with Flatback syndrome will initially be treated with an individualized physical therapy program and anti-inflammatory medication.
-If all non-surgical options have become exhausted, it may be necessary to surgery.
+Patients diagnosed with Flatback syndrome should initially be treated with an individualized physical therapy program and anti-inflammatory medication.
+If all non-surgical options have become exhausted, surgery may be necessary.

 About Us | Spine Center | Neuroscience | Biographies | Privacy Notice | Anatomy Library | Exercise Library | Medical Animations | Prevention | Pain Relief | Symptoms Chart | Educational Resources | How to Lift | For Case Managers | For Physicians | Spine Conditions | Treatment | Contact Us | Sitemap